Board of Education Members

-Appointed to the Board 2014; reappointed 2017; appointed Board Chair 2017; current term expires June 30, 2021Anne Bingham works as a vice president in private banking for First Federal of Lakewood.
-She has more than 25 years of experience in banking and finance.
+Appointed to the Board 2014; reappointed 2017; reappointed 2021; appointed Board Chair 2017; reappointed Board Chair 2021; current term expires June 30, 2025Anne Bingham has more than 35 years of experience in banking and finance.
 She previously served on the board of Friends of Breakthrough Charter Schools.
+She currently serves on the board of The Transformation Alliance.
 She holds a BA in French from DePauw University, and an MBA in finance from Indiana University.
 She lives in the West Park neighborhood of Cleveland.

 Robert M. Heard, Sr., Vice Chair

 Appointed to the Board 2004; reappointed 2005; reappointed 2009; reappointed 2013; reappointed 2017; reappointed 2021; appointed Board Vice Chair 2017; reappointed Board Vice Chair 2021; served as Board Chair 2007-09; current term expires June 30, 2025Robert Heard is retired from State Farm Insurance and the Cleveland Clinic.
 He previously taught English in CMSD’s Adult Education Program.
 He is a former member of the Neighborhood Connections grants committee, 100 Black Men of Greater Cleveland.
 He has held the office of vice president and president of the Cleveland Alumni Chapter of Kappa Alpha Psi Fraternity.
 A John Adams High School alumnus, Heard holds a bachelor’s degree in English from Cleveland State University.
 He earned the title of fellow from Broad Institute and completed the Executive Leadership Program for Educators at Harvard University.
 He serves as President of the Ohio School Boards Association.
 He lives in Cleveland’s Glenville neighborhood with his wife.